theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 * ~foreman-proxy/.ssh/id_rsa_foreman_proxy.pub

-If you replace these files with your own key, either make sure the private key is not protected by a passphrase or you need to specify it for every job, similarly to how we specified the password.
+If you replace these files with your own key, either make sure the private key is not protected by a passphrase or you need to specify it for every job, similar to how we specified the password.
 To distribute the generated public key, you can use the following command